-Two hours lab per week.
-This course stresses weight lifting techniques that will produce muscle tone and strength.
+Three lab hours per week.
+This course provides instruction in strength training and focuses on weight lifting techniques that will produce muscle endurance and muscle strength.
+The class will also teach and demonstrate Olympic style lifts.
+Each student will develop an individual program.
 Course may be taken four times for credit.
-(CSU) (UC Credit Limitation) (Degree credit) CSU GE
+(CSU) (UC Credit Limitation) (Degree Credit) CSU GE